TusharDahibhate/Devops-Project/README.md

     * Installs node.js (version: 10.15.1) and npm (version: 6.4.1)

  * repository_configuration.yml
-    * This playbook is used to clone the checkbox repository.
+    * This playbook is used to clone the checkbox [private checkbox.io repository](https://github.ncsu.edu/asaxena5/checkbox.io-private).
     * Initiate a bare git repository
     * Create post-receive web hook to trigger jenkins build on git push.